 Today, Pirata is a member of the ISA Adaptive Surfing Committee.
 With a matching donation from the Quiksilver Foundation, Pirata and the ISA have produced, “Surfing for all,” a DVD teaching techniques for working with people with disabilities in the water.
-Pirata is also traveling the world with his wife Gabrielle; running Adaptive Surfing demonstrations at ISA events and spreading the important message that, “limits exist only in your mind.”
+Pirata is also traveling the world, running Adaptive Surfing demonstrations at ISA events and spreading the important message that, “limits exist only in your mind.”

 Order your free copy of “Surfing for All” in the ISA Store. ($5 handling fee applies)